 Talk to a doctor if you’re worried you might be at risk and should get vaccinated.

 Adults at risk for IMD should ask their provider if they can get vaccinated in the office.
 If not, many pharmacies offer meningococcal vaccine.
-Locations are listed at the Health Department’s Site Locator.
+Locations are listed on the NYC Health Map.
 Most pediatric care providers will have meningococcal vaccine for their patients.

 No. However, New York State public health law requires that all students attending college, university, boarding schools, or spending 10 or more nights at a children's sleep away camp be informed about IMD and be aware of vaccine.